 If you prefer a less bulky case, consider storing your glasses in a microfiber pouch and placing them in a safe place where they won’t be disturbed.

 Store your glasses in the same place every time to reduce your chance of losing them.
 Never leave your glasses in a hot car — the heat can damage or warp the lenses.

 Glasses that are well-maintained provide the best in visual clarity and comfort.
 Scratched lenses or misaligned earpieces can cause eyestrain when worn for extended periods of time.

 If your glasses (or eyes) need a little TLC, we can help.
-To schedule an eye exam or ask any questions about proper eyeglass upkeep, call James Tracey Eye Care in Midtown today!
+To schedule an eye exam or ask any questions about proper eyeglass upkeep, call James Tracey Eye Care in Woodcliff Lake today!

 - A: Absolutely not.
 Cleaning solutions like window cleaner, ammonia, and bleach can ruin any specialized coatings on your lenses.
 Also, don’t use saliva.
 Spitting on your lenses can introduce substances like oil and bacteria — not things you want on your lenses.

 - A: When worn and cared for properly, a good pair of glasses should last between 1-3 years, assuming your lens prescription doesn’t change.
 Of course, feel free to get some new frames whenever you want to spruce up your look.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit James Tracey Eye Care for an eye exam and eyeglasses that match your style.